-Occasionally, I write early checks for technology startups, either through a syndicate I’m part of or individually.
-My focus is on AI, and I am most energized by end-user applications.
-I tend to think there is a strong oversupply of infrastructure companies in AI.
+Occasionally, I write early checks for technology startups—individually or through a syndicate.
+My focus is AI, especially end-user applications.
+I tend to think there’s a strong oversupply of infrastructure companies in AI.

 Writing Checks

 I write early checks for technology startups that start with a narrow focus.
 I only invest in US-based entities, ideally incorporated through Stripe Atlas.
-If you are a European founder, you can incorporate with Stripe Atlas for $500, entirely remotely.
-The process takes about 20 hours of active work, and I highly recommend it for all the business infrastructure (banking, legal, etc.) you get in the bundle.
+If you’re a European founder, Stripe Atlas offers a fully remote incorporation path for $500.
+The process takes ~20 hours of active work.
+I highly recommend it for the bundled business infrastructure: clean banking, legal setup, and more.

 I don’t require traction, but I do require proof of independent work and consistent shipping of working software solving a specific problem you’re passionate about.